WesleyBLDC/ip/docs/README.md

 # User Guide

-Willy is a **desktop app for managing your tasks via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Willy is a **desktop app for managing your tasks via a Command Line Interface** (CLI) that makes it fast to add tasks while still having the benefits of a Graphical User Interface (GUI).

 ## How to use